boot-clj/boot/README.md

 operating system (note: boot requires the Java Development Kit (JDK) version 1.7 or greater).

-__Note:__ The following instructions will install the boot.sh/boot.exe wrapper, i.e., a very thin shim on top of Maven to load "the real Boot."
-After you have the wrapper installed, you can run `boot -u` at any time to update Boot's JAR files and keep up to date.
-The wrapper itself changes (and thus requires an update) much less frequently. **The wrapper is compatible with all versions of Boot 2.0.0 and later.** The `2.0.0-pre*` and `2.0.0-rc*` versions of Boot are no longer supported and will be updated automatically to a supported version.

 #### OSX with [Homebrew][brew]

     brew install boot-clj